GLAI: GreenLightningAI for Accelerated Training through Knowledge Decoupling: Introduction

 Building directly on this theoretical result, we present \acf{glai}, the first architecture to operationalize this principle. \ac{glai} is designed as a drop-in replacement for an \ac{mlp}: it preserves equivalent representational power while enabling substantially faster training.
 The core idea is simple: a reduced-size \ac{mlp} is trained until structural knowledge has converged; its activation patterns are then frozen, transforming the network into a fixed piecewise-linear system.
 At this point, the model can be re-expressed as a linear operator over all active paths, which can be efficiently re-trained.
 By fixing a sufficiently mature structural representation, \ac{glai} guarantees expressivity while dramatically accelerating the quantitative optimization.

 Our contributions can be summarized as follows: \begin{enumerate} \item We introduce \ac{glai}, an architectural paradigm that replaces conventional \ac{relu}-based \acp{mlp} with an equivalent formulation of comparable parameter count.
 We provide formal foundations, including proofs that any \ac{mlp} can be re-expressed as a \ac{glai} model without loss of expressive power. \item We empirically show that decoupling structural from quantitative knowledge allows \ac{glai} to optimize more efficiently, converging in fewer update steps while matching or even surpassing the accuracy of standard \acp{mlp}. \item We validate the generality of \ac{glai} in settings where \acp{mlp} play a central role: supervised heads on frozen backbones for classification, projection layers in self-supervised learning, and few-shot adaptation.
 These scenarios demonstrate both scalability across model widths and depths, and practical utility in domains such as computer vision and language processing. \end{enumerate} This work positions \ac{glai} as a new design principle for feedforward components, rather than as a task-specific model.
-While our present focus is on replacing isolated \acp{mlp}, the formulation naturally extends to larger architectures such as Transformers, where stacked \acp{mlp} dominate computation, opening a direction for further research and integration.
+While our present focus is on replacing isolated \acp{mlp}, the formulation may provide a basis for future exploration in larger architectures such as Transformers, where stacked \acp{mlp} account for a substantial share of computation.
+Assessing how \ac{glai} can be effectively integrated into such settings remains an open direction for further research.

 The remainder of the paper is organized as follows.
 Section \ref{sec:related_work} reviews related work in the areas of network structure, interpretability, and training acceleration.
 Section \ref{sec:theoretical_framework} introduces the theoretical foundations of our approach, including formal definitions and the mathematical structure of the \ac{glai} framework.
 Section \ref{sec:experimental_results} presents the experimental evaluation across diverse use cases and configurations.
 Finally, Section \ref{sec:conclusions} concludes the paper and discusses future research directions.